StyraInc/vscode-styra/src/README.md

 3. CHANGELOG.md: Update release tag at bottom for `unreleased`.
 4. README.md: Run `npm test` which has a by-product of updating the code coverage badge stored in this file.
 5. .vscodeignore: After you build the VSIX package, review its contents (it is just a zip file), then come back here and add exclusionary items, as appropriate (then rebuild the VSIX again).
-6. Post a pull request with the above changes.
-Title should be "release: n.n.n" and description should be "Bookkeeping for release n.n.n.".

 ## Publish to VSCode marketplace